-Three British spies are murdered and James Bond (Roger Moore, The Naked Face) is sent to New York to investigate.
-As Bond tries to unravel the mystery, he becomes the target of a vicious drug dealer, Dr. Kananga (Yaphet Kotto, Across 110th Street), who will stop at nothing to control the international heroin market.
+After three British spies are murdered, agent James Bond (Roger Moore, The Naked Face) is sent to New York, USA, to investigate.
+As Bond tries to unravel the mystery, he becomes the target of a vicious drug lord, Dr. Kananga (Yaphet Kotto, Across 110th Street), who will stop at nothing to control the international heroin market.

 Reaction & Thoughts: